Egypt unrest: Morsi declares emergency in three cities

 At least 33 people died at the weekend in Port Said, where a court judgment sparked rioting.
 Unhappiness with Mr Morsi's rule fuelled unrest elsewhere.

-Mr Morsi has invited opposition politicians to a "national dialogue" meeting on Monday.'My duty'
+Mr Morsi has invited opposition politicians to a "national dialogue" meeting on Monday.

 Violence continued overnight, with anti-Morsi protesters in Ismalia clashing with police, who responded with tear gas.